 LeBron’s teams have been favored to win the East the last eight years.
 Once he got good enough to actually carry them that far annually, nobody has touched them.
 As long as he remains elite, his teams will be favored in most regards.

 The West has been far less predictable, though Golden State looks poised for a lengthy run.
-As much as fans wants parity, they also want teams to have the inside track for retaining their own players.
+As much as fans want parity, they also want teams to have the inside track for retaining their own players.
 Now that they have so many good players – Durant, Stephen Curry, Draymond Green and Klay Thompson – the Warriors can keep their core together (as long as they’re willing to spend).

 But it’s hard to stay on top.
 LeBron is 32, destined to decline eventually.
 Golden State’s payroll and egos could become too outsized to manage.